C6WX/Year-2-Technical-Art/Week 4/Week 4 Task – Animation Systems.md

 ![Jump Start](https://raw.githubusercontent.com/C6WX/Year-2-Technical-Art/refs/heads/main/Week%204/Pictures/Task%201/Jump%20Start.png)

 ##### Jump Start to Jump Loop
+What does it do?
+This blueprint checks how long is left of the jump start animation and then at the last second of it, transitions to the jump loop animation.
 ![Jump Start to Jump Loop](https://raw.githubusercontent.com/C6WX/Year-2-Technical-Art/refs/heads/main/Week%204/Pictures/Task%201/Jump%20Start%20To%20Jump%20Loop.png)

 ##### Idle To Run to Jump Loop
+What does it do?
+This checks if the player's Z velocity is less then 100 and that they are falling to prove that they have fallen so that they can then transition to the jump loop animation.
 ![Idle To Run to Jump Loop](https://raw.githubusercontent.com/C6WX/Year-2-Technical-Art/refs/heads/main/Week%204/Pictures/Task%201/Idle%20To%20Run%20To%20Jump%20Loop.png)

 ##### Jump Loop